lapets/course-scalable-data-science/README.md

 3.141088
 ```

-### Example: Computing Word Frequencies

 ## Building Indices

 A computation applied to a large data set to solve some problem will often need to access various parts of that data set throughout the computation.
 This is potentially where a large portion of the cost of the computation lies.
 One way to address this is by building an *index* that allows easier retrieval of records from the data set using some relevant information.

 Fortunately, the problem of building an index can often be decomposed into the application of an associative and commutative (and sometimes even idempotent) operator.
+This is in part due to the fact that combining of indices is typically related to the algebraic properties of the set union operation, which is associative and commutative.

+### Example: Search Index for a Text Corpus

 ## Appendix